zyyyme/vue-agile-framework/README.md

 npm run dev

 # build for production with minification
+# the resulting build is located in docs/ directory
 npm run build

 # build for production and view the bundle analyzer report